IBM uncrates new mainframes, amps-up cloud, security features

 “The z15 enhancements continue to decrease – but not totally eliminate – the exposure of unprotected data across and going outside the enterprise,” Chuba said.

 The movement of data between partners and third parties is often the root cause of data breaches.
-In fact, 60 percent of businesses reported they suffered a data breach caused by a vendor or third party in 2018, IBM said.
-With the growing adoption of hybrid multicloud environments, the importance of maintaining data security and privacy only grows more acute and challenging, IBM stated.
+In fact, 60 per cent of businesses reported they suffered a data breach caused by a vendor or third party in 2018, IBM said.

+With the growing adoption of hybrid multi-cloud environments, the importance of maintaining data security and privacy only grows more acute and challenging, IBM stated.

 “Our clients will be really excited about the Data Privacy Passport which means so long as the data enters the z15 environment, it doesn’t matter where it goes or comes back, it is now encrypted and protected,” said R “Ray” Wang, principal analyst, founder, and chairman of Constellation Research.

 “They protect the data at the point of extraction and enforced at point of consumption.
 You get a single protected table to provide multiple views of data.
 This is a game changer in a world of constant cyber security threats.”

 z15 integration with Red Hat

-As for the cloud world, The z15 system will get tighter integration with IBM’s Red Hat technology.
+As for the cloud world, the z15 system will get tighter integration with IBM’s Red Hat technology.
 In July IBM finalized its $34 billion purchase of Red Hat and began building a large ecosystem of cloud development.

 That began with IBM bundling Red Hat’s Kubernetes-based OpenShift Container Platform with more than 100 IBM products in what it calls Cloud Paks.

 OpenShift lets enterprise customers deploy and manage containers on their infrastructure of choice, be it private or public clouds, including AWS, Microsoft Azure, Google Cloud Platform, Alibaba and IBM Cloud.

-The prepackaged Cloud Paks include a secured Kubernetes container and containerized IBM middleware designed to let customers quickly spin-up enterprise-ready containers, the company said.
+The prepackaged Cloud Paks include a secured Kubernetes container and containerised IBM middleware designed to let customers quickly spin-up enterprise-ready containers, the company said.

 For the mainframe, IBM said it will deliver IBM z/OS Cloud Broker for the Red Hat OpenShift container platform.
 This offering will provide direct, self-service access of z/OS computing resources to users through connectivity to Kubernetes containers.

 IBM said it intends to deliver IBM Cloud Pak offerings to Linux on IBM z and LinuxONE offerings.
 Linux ONE is IBM’s highly successful mainframe system designed specifically to support Linux environments.

 IBM z mainframes and IBM Linux ONE platforms power about 30 billion transactions a day globally, IBM said.